BallooningOpenSourceSystem/balloon-systems/CONTRIBUTING.md

 [**Project Name**](https://example.com): A one sentence description of the item.
 ```

+List items shall be in alphabetical order, by the project name.

 ## Scope

 *To keep the content relevant and avoid becoming a dumping ground for ideas.*